Professional responsibility: Examples of common violations in one field

+Reports of violations will activate that profession's regulator to investigate and perhaps discipline the professional concerned.

 In the United States

 In U.S. law schools

 Following the Watergate scandal, which involved questionable behavior by a number of lawyers, the American Bar Association ("ABA") mandated that all American law schools incorporate a required course on this topic.
 This is typically offered as an upper-level course, most often taken in the second year.
 Professional responsibility courses include matters pertaining to basic legal ethics, as well as bar admissions, legal advertising, disbarment proceedings, ineffective assistance of counsel, and judicial misconduct.

 Maynard Pirsig, published one of the first course books on legal ethics, Cases and Materials on Legal Ethics, 1949, later Cases and Materials on the Standards of the Legal Profession, 1957, and Cases and Materials on Professional Responsibility, 1965.

 Maynard Pirsig also published the definition of legal ethics in Encyclopedia Britannica, 1974.

 Examinations

 Every state in the United States tests prospective attorneys on their knowledge of professional responsibility.
 Forty-seven states and the District of Columbia require bar applicants to pass an exam called the Multistate Professional Responsibility Exam (MPRE).
 The remaining three states test professional responsibility on their local bar examinations.
 Furthermore, the ABA promulgated the ABA Model Rules of Professional Conduct. in 1983; when Maine adopted the model rules in August 2009, California became the only remaining U.S. jurisdiction not to have adopted the model rules in whole or in part.
 Most states have only minor variations from the model rules, if any.
 Attorneys who violate professional responsibility rules may be subject to sanctions ranging from reprimands to temporary suspension to permanent disbarment.